emmanuel-battesti/place-bot/README.md

 ## Playground

-Robots act and perceive in a *Playground*.
+Robot act and perceive in a *Playground*.

 A *playground* is composed of scene elements, which can be fixed or movable.
-The playground with all its elements, except for the robots, are called "Map" within this *Place-bot* repository.
+The playground with all its elements, except for the robot, are called "Map" within this *Place-bot* repository.

 ### Coordinate System